 - Bring back hobbies they did in the past: It’s time to do some research.
 You can straight-up ask them what hobbies they used to enjoy, or ask their loved ones or even look in their social media or old photo albums.
 If they did the hobby once, then re-sparking their interest with some new gifts could be super fun!
 RECOMMENDED POSTS: Astronomy Gift Basket, Photography Gift Ideas, Gifts for Men who love watching sports, Hiking Gifts, Gifts for Gardeners

 - Think of a hobby that they might enjoy: There are tons of hobbies making a big resurgence!
-Knitting is sooo 2020.
+Knitting is back!.
 So many people started gardening this year too.
-There are tons of amazing books out there that everyone should read and you can make it fun with a “100 books everyone should read in their liftetime” challenge.
+There are tons of amazing books out there that everyone should read and you can make it fun with a “100 books everyone should read in their lifetime” challenge.

 If the person who has everything/ is hard to buy for is extremely picky (translation: they return all the gifts they get) it can be a bit disheartening to try to thoughtfully choose a gift for them.
 I’ve been there!
 Sometimes it isn’t worth the effort to buy them something when you know it will get returned.
 But there are a few strategies that might help you with picky recipients.